Southwest Colorado eSchool Learning Supports

 Response to Intervention (RTI)

 Southwest Colorado eSchool students receive a core curriculum that research has demonstrated to be effective for the majority of students.
-When students struggle (either because they are having difficulty learning, or because they already know a concept), teachers are required to change their instruction address each student’s needs or with small groups of students.
+When students struggle (either because they are having difficulty learning, or because they already know a concept), teachers shift their instruction to address each student’s needs or with small groups of students.

 The RtI process is often represented as a circle: teach, assess, intervene; teach, assess, intervene.
 As student learning challenges become more serious, teachers provide students with more intensive instruction and support.
 (See Colorado Department of Education’s Multi-Tiered Model of Instruction and Intervention).

-Tiered supports within an RtI process are available for all areas of instruction, including academics, behavior/emotional development, and advanced learning.
+Tiered supports within an RTL process are available for all areas of instruction, including academics, behavior/emotional development, and advanced learning.

 Tier 1 – Continuum of interventions available to all students

 Southwest Colorado eSchool checks for overall academic and behavioral achievement through regularly administered universal screening, state assessments, attendance, and grades.
 We use these assessment results to identify those students who need more or different opportunities to address either an area of weakness or an area of exceptional strength.